 Many people prefer succulent plants for outdoor garden and indoor decoration.
-For those places which experiences dry and hot weather, these plants can be excellent for growing in those areas.
+For those places which experience dry and hot weather, these plants can be excellent for growing in those areas.
 Many people have started growing succulents indoors because they don't require much sunlight and can grow well indoors.

-4. There is hardly a chance you may get bugs in your small indoor plants, but if by chance you do, avoid using the chemical because they are kept indoors can be hazardous to your health.
-Make a solution of diluted alcohol, water and dish soap liquid to kill the bugs.
+4. There is hardly a chance you may get bugs in your small indoor plants, but if, by chance, you do, avoid using the chemical because they are kept indoors can be hazardous to your health.
+Make a solution of diluted alcohol, water, and dish soap liquid to kill the bugs.
 Bugs are usually attracted to those succulents whose soil is moist and soggy.

 5. Add fertilizer to the indoor succulent plants only once in a year.

 6. Many people don't know how to grow succulents indoors and what type of soil to use.
-Unlike other plants they don't use the same soil.
-The soil needed for the succulents should be well draining and porous, 70 % of sand and 30% of soil is the best combination for them.
+Unlike other plants, they don't use the same soil.
+The soil needed for the succulents should be well-draining and porous; 70 % of sand and 30% of soil is the best combination for them.

-8. Avoid using chemical based liquid fertilizers and sprays on the succulent plants kept indoors.
-Not only it will ruin the plant but also be hazardous for you.
+8. Avoid using chemical-based liquid fertilizers and sprays on the succulent plants kept indoors.
+Not only it will ruin the plant, but also be hazardous for you.

-9. You can trim succulent plants only once in a year, if kept in small pot or containers, they might not even need any trimming.
+9. You can trim succulent plants only once in a year.
+If kept in small pot or containers, they might not even need any trimming.

 10. Succulent are dessert plants and so can withstand both the hot and cold temperature, you don't have to worry about the season change.

 Subscribe now and be up to date with our latest news and updates.